jorishr/notes-on-backend/network_requests/restful_routing.md

 What REST does is proving a format the HTTP request.
 It treats server objects as resources that can be created, updated or destroyed.
 For example a server object can be a blog post in a database.
 HTTP requests (get, post, put, delete) are used.
 The REST API structures the exact way this has to happen, using HTTP as protocol.

 ### Versioning
 Use versioning FLAGS for your own API's.
 This makes the code more maintainable and backwards compatible.
-If new features are implemented, you do so in v2 while v1 continous to work as before.
+If new features are implemented, you do so in v2 while v1 continuous to work as before.
 ```
 app.get('api/v1/create');
 app.get('api/v2/create');